Distance Learning for Physician Assistant Programs

 - How do I use Zoom and Google Hangouts for distance learning?

 If you currently do not have a distance learning solution for your program or you want to enhance what you do have, we can help.
-Last week, Rosh Review made the unprecedented decision to offer our remote-learning educational tools—question banks, assessments, and program dashboards—free of charge through April to all programs that need a solution to bridge the gap.
+Last week, Rosh Review made the unprecedented decision to offer our remote-learning educational tools—question banks, assessments, and program dashboards—free of charge for 30 days to all programs that need a solution to bridge the gap.

 Founded by clinicians and a former program director, Rosh Review understands the importance—and sense of urgency—of maintaining your program’s educational needs.
 And, as an online provider of medical education for nearly a decade, we’ve mastered the art of keeping learners engaged in a remote learning environment.